-During the eighties, a number of extended-reach drilling projects were successfully completed.
-If wells are drilled at inclinations up to 80°, the area which can be covered from a single platform is approximately 8 times that covered if the maximum inclination of the wells is limited to 60°.
+During the eighties, several extended-reach drilling projects were completed.
+If wells are drilled at inclinations up to 80°, the area that can be covered from a single platform is approximately eight times that covered if the maximum inclination of the wells is limited to 60°.
 However, inclination angles over 65° may result in excessive torque and drag on the drill string and present hole cleaning, logging, casing, cementing, and production problems.
 These problems can all be overcome with today’s technology but should be avoided whenever there is an economical alternative.

 Drop Off Section

 On S-type wells, the drop-off rate is selected mainly regarding ease of running casing and avoidance of completion and production problems.
-It is much less critical with regard to drilling because there is less tension in the drill pipe that is run through this deeper dogleg, and less time will be spent rotating below the dogleg.
+It is much less critical concerning drilling because there is less tension in the drill pipe that is run through this deeper dogleg, and less time will be spent rotating below the dogleg.

 On many well plans, the horizontal projection is a straight line drawn from the slot to the target.
-Starting the well in a different direction is sometimes necessary on multi-well platforms to avoid other wells.
+To avoid other wells, starting the well in a different direction is sometimes necessary on multi-well platforms.
 Once clear, the well is turned to aim at the target.
-Of course, this is a 3-dimensional turn, but on the horizontal plane, it would typically look like Figure below.
+Of course, this is a 3-dimensional turn, but it typically looks like the Figure below on the horizontal plane.

-The path of the drilled well is plotted on the horizontal projection by plotting total North/South coordinates (Northings) versus total East/West coordinates (Eastings).
+The path of the drilled well is plotted on the horizontal projection by plotting total North/South coordinates (Northings) versus whole East/West coordinates (Eastings).
 These coordinates are calculated from surveys.

 Well Trajectory Calculations